Ideas for engaging students in the Berkshire Book Award

 -

-Display books published in the last year with how to vote and news of the Award, as it happens.
+Display books published in the last year with how to vote and news of the Awards, as it happens.

 -